owntone/owntone-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug or problem report
-about: Create a report to help us improve
+about: Use this if OwnTone isn't working the way it should
 title: ''
 labels: ''
 assignees: ''